pajamaw/TinierURL/README.md

     - so rails actually caches the results of database calls
     - issue is is that the cache is deleted upon a create or an update - so after another's created there's really no point
   - Add some bootstrap to make it a little prettier
-  - maybe add a little javascript to check if valid websites - done with ruby
+  - maybe add a little javascript to check if valid websites or with ruby
   - let's add a feature where you can create custom ones as well
     - in order to make that work i'll need another attribute so that I can then path that correctly
+  - I can also add some querying and searching to the table with some javascript

+## Questions I still have

 ### Rough roadmap